-The racing season is well and truly underway, which means a tidal wave of new riders looking to tackle their first events is making its way to your nearest criterium racing circuit.
+The racing season is fast approaching, which means a tidal wave of new riders looking to tackle their first events is making its way to your nearest criterium circuit.

 If you’re one of them, then we’ve got plenty of advice to help you get started.
 The best nugget of insight we can give, however, is just to get out there and ride – ideally with a local club chaingang, where you’ll have the opportunity to learn from more experienced riders and pick up technique tips as well as gaining fitness.

 Checking out the British Cycling ‘RideSmart’ tips around keeping safe and sensible in a bunch is a good idea, too – but experienced club mates will be able to pass all this on and more.

 That’s the golden ‘to do’ – but what not to do?

 Feel like you need all the gear

 You don’t.
 Plenty of riders do well on entry level aluminium road bikes and basic wheels.
 You can upgrade as you go, and at this point the greatest gains can probably be made by following the right wheels during the race.

 Tell everyone it’s your first race